OralTox Certified Training

 The collection is completed when color appears on the indication strip inside the collection swab which indicates there is sufficient amount of oral fluid for testing.
 If after 7 minutes the saturation indicator has not changed color, discard the device and repeat the test.

-Donor removes collection swab from the mouth and hands to the administrator.
-Next, insert the collection swab sponge first into the device, pushing and turning until the threaded handle locks into place.
+With the test device positioned upright on a FLAT SURFACE, the donor removes the swab from their mouth and inserts the collection swab sponge first into the device, pushing and twisting down until the threaded handle locks into place.

 The control line is the uppermost line appearing in each test area.
 Before reading the test result lines, verify that all control lines have formed.
 Results from any test without a top control line is invalid and the test must be discarded.